 For people with bilateral amputations, prosthetic devices are the key to being able to perform their everyday home and work tasks from sunup to sundown.
 But those devices don’t always work perfectly in the bathroom.
 In this article, we’ll explore various hacks that our on-site therapists have developed, often in conjunction with our patients, to find ways to get ready at the start of the day or wind down at the end.

-Just like in our first bathroom hacks blog, we’ll start with toothbrushing.
+Now onto toothbrushing.
 One of the ways to have a toothbrush (electric or manual) at the correct height is gooseneck clamping.
 That item is quite indispensable for the use of several bathroom products, including razors (see below on the right), deodorants, hair dryers and more.
 Creating a gooseneck holder can be extremely helpful, and here are two easy methods: insert piano wire inside plastic air conditioning tubing or use an adjustable microphone stand with clamps attached.

 Untitled design (2)